-So to make this no spread sugar cookies recipe, you'll need a few basic cookie tools, like cookie cutters, a baking sheet, and either parchment paper or a silicone baking liner.
+So to make this no spread sugar cookies recipe, you'll need a few basic cut-out cookies tools, like cookie cutters, a baking sheet, and either parchment paper or a silicone baking liner.
 You'll also want an electric mixer to cream your butter and a rolling pin to roll out your dough, either a stand mixer or a hand mixer and a large bowl.
 Another great tool I love for rolling out dough is a pastry mat.
 This is the one I use: it's nonstick, nonslip, and has measuring lines up to 16 inches, which really comes in handy for pie crust!
 Here are all my equipment recommendations for these cutout sugar cookies with sprinkles!

 Measure your flour and powdered sugar by weight

 One way this cookie dough works without chilling is that there's a higher amount of flour and we're using powdered sugar instead of granulated sugar.
 Unfortunately both of those ingredients are difficult to measure accurately by volume, so there's a chance you'll end up with too much flour or sugar and your dough will have a hard time coming together.
-To be on the safe side, I always measure flour and powdered sugar by weight using a kitchen scale.
+To be on the safe side, I always measure flour and powdered sugar by weight using a kitchen scale for best results.
 I highly recommend picking one up if you love to bake!
 Otherwise, you can improve accuracy by using the spoon-and-level method for both your flour and powdered sugar.

 Minimize handling of the dough

 Because we're not chilling this dough, it's even more important to avoid warming it up, so that the butter can say as cold as possible.
 So try to bring the dough together after mixing with as little kneading as possible.
-Also, you'll be using a rolling pin to roll it out (I recommend this marble one), but you might also want to use a bench scraper to pick up your cookie pieces after they've been cut and transfer them to your baking sheet.
+Also, you'll be using a rolling pin to roll it out (I recommend this marble one), but you might also want to use a bench scraper to pick up your cookie pieces after they've been cut and transfer them to your cookie sheet.